Supporting South Sudanese refugees in Uganda

-According to the United Nations, there are currently more than 1.9 million South Sudanese refugees, and more than one million of them are living in Uganda.
+According to the United Nations, there are currently more than 2.2 million South Sudanese refugees, and more than 800,000 of them are living in Uganda.
 Most of these refugees live in camps in the north of Uganda, close to the South Sudan border.
 The director of INcontext’s East Africa office visited some of these camps during March 2017 to see for himself what the situation is like.
-During this visit, he asked a pastor about the challenges they are facing, and the prayer needs he has.
+During this visit, he asked a pastor about the challenges they are facing.
 He responded as follows: “The first challenge we face here as pastors is not knowing how to counsel the traumatised people while we are also traumatised, so we need special training as leaders on counselling.”

 In response to this request, INcontext launched Project Restoration to provide trauma counselling and trauma counselling training to South Sudanese refugees.
 Over 30 pastors from three refugee camps were invited to attend a 5-day training course at a centralised point close to the refugee camps from 7-11 August 2017.
 First, they received counselling for their own trauma, and thereafter, they were trained to do trauma counselling with their congregation members.

-From 27 August to 7 September 2018 the second round of training was done with 10 of the original 30 pastors that were trained in August 2017.
-This second round of training was done to better equip the pastors as trauma counsellors.
+From 27 August to 7 September 2018, a second round of training was done with 10 of the original 30 pastors that were trained in 2017.
+This second training session was done to better equip the pastors as trauma counsellors.
 In addition to this, 23 children’s workers were also trained, and the 10 pastors helped facilitate the training.
-The training was a huge success and we are grateful to everyone who contributed towards this training.
-In 2019 there will be a 3rd follow-up session where the 10 pastors will get their final training in order to become accredited trauma counselling trainers themselves that will enable them to train other people to do trauma counselling as well.
+The training was a huge success and we are grateful to everyone who contributed towards it.
+In August and September 2019, there will be a third follow-up session where the 10 pastors will get the final training needed to become accredited trauma counselling trainers that will enable them to train other people to do trauma counselling as well.

 South African bank details: